asartori86/advanced_programming-2018-19/lectures/c++/07_inheritance/readme.md

 [link to file](./03_virtual_destructor.cc)

 Shows the order in which the constructors and the destructors for derived objects are called.
-This is one of the reasons why a *virtual destructor* is needed when working with pointers to base classes.
+Using run-time polymorphism, to call the proper destructor (and not always and only the destructor of the base class), the destructor of the base class must be *virtual*.

 PPP: chap 17.5.2
 CPL: chap 17.2.5